danielmurphy/control-deck-slack/README.md

 ### Generating a Slack Access Token

-Create a new [Slack app](https://api.slack.com/apps?new_app=1) in your workspace.
-Be sure to give it `users:read` and `users:write` permissions, then install the app in your workspace.
-Once installed, you'll be able to generate an OAuth access token.
+Create a new [Slack Legacy Token](https://api.slack.com/custom-integrations/legacy-tokens) in your workspace.
 The plugin expects that access token to be in your `ENV` in `SLACK_API_TOKEN`.

-Expects a Slack token in `ENV['SLACK_API_TOKEN']`

 ## Contributing